 Ingredients and Substitutions.

-Here are the ingredients I use to make this pasta salad.
-Think of them more as a guide than set-in-stone.
+Think this ingredient list as of more as a guide than set-in-stone.
 If you prefer a different type of olive, use it.
 Love artichoke hearts?
 Add some!
 Want lots of veggies?
 Put them in.
 This is your salad.
 Fill it with all the delicious things you enjoy.

 - Rotini Pasta.
 The corkscrew shape holds onto the dressing.
 This means the dressing doesn’t pool in the bottom of the bowl.
 Use regular or tri-color rotini.
 If you can’t find rotini, fusilli or mini-shells are a good substitute.